andygodish/wikijs-storage/kubernetes/github-actions/self-hosted-runners.md

 To get around this issue, my plan is to utilize the `base` image found in the same OpenShift repo mentioned above as an intermediary runner that would simply spin up short lasting runners with more application specific tools needed by a development team.

+For example, say you have an early stage workflow that just needs to build and push an image to a registry.
+To avoid